What is a CSA?

-Harvests are dependent on when the crops are able to planted and the weather of the spring, which can vary greatly.
-We will start CSA pick-ups the first week of June and end the first week of November.
-The end date may fluctuate based on the weather, with the possibility of extending to Thanksgiving.
+Even though we grow year round, our harvests are dependent on when the crops are able to planted and the weather of the spring, which can vary greatly.
+We will start CSA pick-ups the first week of June.

 How much is a CSA membership?

 Our market-style CSA allows members more flexibility than a traditional CSA.
 Members can invest $200-800 at the beginning of the season and receive an additional 10%-20% credit on their investments.